giantswarm/retagger/README.md

 ### Execution

 Please provide a PR with the change.
-Once merged into master, CI will execute `retagger` to push any new images.
+Once merged into main, CI will execute `retagger` to push any new images.

 **Note**: To keep execution speedy, when adding a new version, please remove older versions (tags) that are no longer